OpenDSA/OpenDSA/RST/en/Glossary.rst

       recurrence with its closed-form solution is known as solving the summation or recurrence.

+   closed hash system
+      A :term:`hash system` where all records are stored in slots of the :term:`hash table`.
+      This is in contrast to an :term:`open hash system`.

+   collision
+      In a :term:`hash system`, this refers to the case where two search keys are mapped by the :term:`hash function` to the same slot in the :term:`hash table`.
+      This can happen on insertion or search when another record has already been hashed to that slot.
+      In this case, a :term:`closed hash system` will require a process known as :term:`collision resolution` to find the location of the desired record.

+   collision resolution
+      In a :term:`closed hash system`, this is the process of finding the proper index in a :term:`hash table` that contains the desired record if the :term:`hash function` did not return the index for that record due to a :term:`collision` with another record.

    comparable
       The concept that two objects can be compared to determine if they are equal or not, or to determine which one is greater than the other.